cloudy-sky-software/cloud-provider-api-conformance/README.md

 setting environment variables for some service, you may simply allow users to replace the entire set of environment variables as opposed to supporting updating a single env or deleting a single env var.

-## Conformance

-- `operationId`
-- Proper use of HTTP verbs
-- Proper use of REST API principles

 ## Deciding Between GraphQL vs. REST API